define-private-public/Masala/README.md

 Change into the `src/` directory.
 Type `qmake` then `make` an wait a bit.
 To play a game, just run the `masala.bin` executable`.
 By default, it is setup to play a game called `ping`.

+This was developed on a Linux system.
+I was able to successfully build the project on Windows and OS X, but I did run into some issues with the GNU readline dependency (commented out its usage).

 `masala.ini`